eschen42/aceincl/README.md

 ```
 baton read   bufferfile [handshake_timeout_secs]
 baton write  bufferfile [handshake_timeout_secs]
+baton close  bufferfile [handshake_timeout_secs]
 baton select bufferfile [success_timeout_secs]
 baton clean  bufferfile

-  write reads from standard input into bufferfile in coordination with
+  'write' reads from standard input into bufferfile in coordination with
-      read, which copies from bufferfile to standard output.
+      'read', which copies from bufferfile to standard output.
       When supplied, handshake_timeout_secs specifies number of seconds
       to wait for initial handshake.

+  'close' explicitly initiates
+      shutdown of 'baton read' when used independently of 'baton write';
+      it is NOT required when 'baton write' is used.

-  select returns a zero exit code only when data are
+  'select' returns a zero exit code only when data are
       available to read.
       When supplied, handshake_timeout_secs specifies number of seconds
       to wait for success.
+      It is possible that this is not useful unless 'baton write' is not
+      paired with 'baton read'.

-  clean removes coordination files that may remain when
+  'clean' removes coordination files that may remain when
       read or write experiences abnormal termination.
 ```

-*Building baton program*
+*Building baton program* (if desired)

-Create a file `baton_main_build.icn` containing:
+You may create a file `baton_main_build.icn` containing:
 ```
 $define baton_main main
 $include "baton_main.icn"